-Biscuits and gravy is a weekend breakfast staple at my house.
-This easy Sausage Gravy recipe only takes 20 minutes to prepare and is as good as any breakfast joint!
-Add some homemade biscuits and you’re set!
+Biscuits and gravy is a classic weekend breakfast staple at my house.
+This easy Homemade Sausage Gravy recipe only takes 20 minutes to prepare and is as good as any breakfast joint.
+Serve over fresh hot biscuits and you’re set!

 Best Sausage Gravy Recipe

 Comfort food on a weekend morning is my favorite way to start the day.
 There’s something wonderful about a lazy morning with food from the heart.
 This sausage gravy with biscuits is everything that’s right about weekend brunch.
 This gravy comes together in about 20 minutes, just enough time for your biscuits to cook and cool a bit.
 Grab a fork and get ready to dig in.
 You do not want to miss this recipe!

 This recipe is a classic that every home cook should have in their recipe box.
 It may also be why I can get my husband to hit up his “honey do” list even on a Sunday.
 I make him biscuits and gravy and he’s on board with pretty much anything after that.
 Trust me, one bite and you’ll be hooked!
 Cook the sausage, make the roux, thicken it up.
 It’s easy enough that even older kids can get in on the fun.

 Place a large skillet over medium heat and add some breakfast sausage (not links).
 Use a wooden spoon to break up the sausage and let it cook until it’s golden brown with no pink.
 Don’t drain the grease because you’ll need that to make the gravy.